-One leading way in which many countries around the globe have started spearheading public awareness efforts around cybersecurity has been by joining in designating October as "Cybersecurity Awareness Month."
-This month-long commemoration has received widespread support in large part thanks to an international campaign led by US, Canadian, and EU diplomatic efforts.
-However, despite the international encouragement, 39 of the 53 Commonwealth countries do not yet appear to recognize October, or any month, as Cybersecurity Awareness Month based on internal research.
-While the entirety of the EU has embraced October as the month for this observance, large pockets of Africa and the Caribbean in particular appear to have not yet dedicated a month to promote cybersecurity.
+One leading way in which many countries across the globe have started spearheading public awareness efforts around cybersecurity has been by joining in designating October as "Cybersecurity Awareness Month."
+This month-long commemoration has received widespread support in large part thanks to international campaigns led by US, Canadian, and EU diplomatic efforts encouraging more nations to adopt the initiative.
+However, while many nations have joined in this global movement, 70% of Commonwealth nations have yet to do so, based on the research for this report (Figure 4).
+The following section explores Cybersecurity Awareness Month in more depth, how different countries have approached it and what its potential benefits are.